mindset-dojo/mindset-dojo.github.io/_forms/self-authorship.md

 Trusted Author is at least Red Level, and publishes regularly.
 They can override the automated quality gates for Insight articles, and self-publish.
 They also review Insights if necessary.

-Write regularly, make sure to reflect upon and discuss your writings with others in an [Authorship Circle](../circle/), and you are well on your way to gaining a Self-Authorship leadership designation!
+Write regularly, make sure to reflect upon and discuss your writings with others in an [Authorship Circle](../circle/), and your efforts will be recognized within the community.